Radee1/the-ugandan-history-channel/README.md

 We want to tell you this so that we are being completely transparent about the data we collect and what we do with it.

-**Can I opt out?**

-Yes, you can.
-Since no personally identifiable information is being captured, we'd appreciate it if you let the script run; however if you are unhappy with the idea, simply run the following commands from the terminal window after creating the workspace, and this will remove the uptime script:

 ```
-pkill uptime.sh
-rm .vscode/uptime.sh

 ```

-**Anything more?**

-Yes!
-We'd strongly encourage you to look at the source code of the `uptime.sh` file so that you know what it's doing.
-As future software developers, it will be great practice to see how these shell scripts work.

 ---

-Happy coding!